kmcroft13/traverse-box-items/README.md

 1. Clone or download this repository
 2. Navigate to the downloaded directory: `cd traverse-box-items`
 3. Install dependencies: `npm install`
-4. Run the script: `node traverse-box-items-generic.js`
+4. Run the script: `node traverse-box-items.js`
 5. View results in the console or in the newly created `auditLogs` and `runtimeLogs` directories in the script root directory

-The `modifySharedLinks.js` file is meant to serve as an example of how to implement custom User Defined Business Logic.
-It can be run as well (via `node modifySharedLinks.js`) but be sure the config `modifyData` flag is `false` unless you want all of your shared link access levels modified!

 # Features #
 Below is a summary of the features offered by this script: